microsoft/Industry-Links/scripts/modules/MsIndustryLinks/templates/data_transform/New-TransformWorkflow.md

 ### -WorkflowConfigFile

 The workflow configuration file that defines the trigger, the data source, the data sink and any transformations that will be applied.
+See [flow_workflow.json.tmpl](../flow_workflow.json.tmpl) and [logicapp_workflow.json.tmpl](../logicapp_workflow.json.tmpl) for examples of the workflow configuration file.

 |                |                                                                                                                       |
 | -------------- | --------------------------------------------------------------------------------------------------------------------- |